eideeivindsen/react-beginner-course-day-1/01-components/README.md

 <br>

 #### 📌 A1 - Inspect and run the code in 01-components
 Look at `index.html`, `index.css`, and `index.js` inside `01-components/`.
 Run the command `npm run 01` from within the project root folder to launch the React application.
 A webpage with the content "It's working!" should appear.
-If you inspect the web content (right click => inpsect), you can see that something is added into the `id="root"` element in `index.html`.
+If you inspect the web content (right click => inpsect), you can see that `ReactDOM.render` added the text into the `id="root"` element in `index.html`.

 <br>